-- iii. are not subject to one or more of the sanctions listed in Ordinance 14.3 or paragraph 28 of the Code of Conduct; and - iv. are on the register of the General Medical Council and have not been suspended from it.
+- iii. are not subject to one or more of the sanctions listed in Ordinance 14.3 or paragraph 28 of the Code of Conduct or they were subject to one of more of the sanctions listed in Ordinance 14.3 or paragraph 28 of the Code of Conduct and have complied with the conditions of the sanction or sanctions (for the avoidance of doubt the Council shall determine whether a person has complied with the conditions of a sanction); and - iv. are on the register of the General Medical Council and have not been suspended from it.